JAlvarez-NetDev/privacy-shield/README.md

 * **Uncheck** all external providers (Google, OpenDNS, etc).
 * In **"Custom 1 (IPv4)"**, type: 👉 **`10.10.10.2#53`**
 * **IMPORTANT:** Ensure the **"Use DNSSEC"** box is **CHECKED**.
-  * *Why?* Unbound performs the validation, but Pi-hole needs this option enabled to pass the "Authenticated Data" (ad) flag to your devices, confirming the security chain is intact.
----

 ![image.png](assets/image%201.png)

 ### 2. Permit Docker Traffic (CRITICAL) ⚠️